 The 7 Best & 6 Worst Places On Your Body To Get A Tattoo, According To Tattoo Artists

-But most importantly, when it comes to a tattoo's longevity, take into consideration how much sun exposure the area might receive.
+To ensure a tattoo will look good as the years go by, one of the most important things to consider is how much sun exposure the area might receive.
 "While you can always protect your tattoos with sunscreen, it may be a good idea to choose an area of your body that's usually covered up by clothes if you want your ink to stay looking fresh for years to come — especially if you're getting a color other than black," Leo Palomino, a tattoo artist at Atomic Tattoos in Orlando, tells Bustle.

 When going for a colorful tattoo, "a location that doesn't get a lot of sun exposure is best for the longevity of the color, as sun exposure causes colors to fade," Palomino says.
 "Light colored inks will fade more quickly than darker colors will."

-The size and shape of the tattoo can also affect how great it'll look in ten or twenty years, so definitely discuss all of these factors with your tattoo artist, before getting inked.
-They'll help you wade through all your options, and help you choose the best tattoo location.
-Here are a few of the best and worst locations when it comes to the longevity of a tattoo, according to experts.
+The size and shape of the tattoo can also affect how great it'll look in ten or twenty years, so you'll want to discuss all of these factors with your tattoo artist, before getting inked.
+They'll help you wade through all the pros and cons, and help you choose the right tattoo location.
+Here are a few of the best and worst locations, when it comes to the longevity of a tattoo, according to experts.

 1. Best: Outer Collarbone